0to1a/gofarm/README.md

 ![Supported Go Versions](https://img.shields.io/badge/Go-1.16-lightgrey.svg)

 # What is GoFarm
-**GoFarm** is an Application Development Framework for especially Backend Developer with Golang.
+**GoFarm**  is an Application Development Framework for especially a Backend Developer with Golang.
 Our goal is to develop easier, standardized, and faster than you code from scratch.
-Simplify interface and logic structure for easy-to-maintain project.
+Simplify the interface and logic structure for an easy-to-maintain project.

-**GoFarm** lets you create better project, decrease learning curve and minimizing the amount of code needed.
+**GoFarm** lets you create a better project, decreasing the learning curve and minimizing the amount of code needed.
 Let's contribute and make it better :)
 ## Installation
 We need some components to support Build & Deploy working well.
 Need to install: